Traditional Food and Meals from American Samoa

 Trying fresh fish in whatever form you prefer, whether raw sashimi style (see above) or cooked to perfection, is a must in American Samoa!

 Where to try: Fresh fish is sold at roadside stalls between Malaeimi and Pava'ia'i.
-Just about every restaurant LINK#TTD050 will have fish on the menu.
-You could even go on a fishing charter LINK#TTD034 to catch your own!
+Just about every restaurant will have fish on the menu.
+You could even go on a fishing charter to catch your own!

-10.American Fast Food Chains
+15.American Fast Food Chains

 Fast Food Carl's Jr CREDIT AmericanSamoaPocketGuide.com